PierfrancescoSoffritti/android-youtube-player/README.md

 android-youtube-player is a stable and customizable open source YouTube player for Android.
 It provides a simple View that can be easily integrated in every Activity/Fragment.

-To interact with YouTube the library uses the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), inside of a WebView, therefore the YouTube app is not required on the user's device.
+To interact with YouTube the library uses the [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), inside of a WebView, therefore the YouTube app is not required on the user's device and there are [no issues with YouTube Terms of Service](#does-this-library-breaks-youtube-terms-of-service?).

 The web UI of the IFrame Player player is hidden.
 Instead, a native UI built on top of Android is used to interact with the player, providing a native experience to the users.